hyunjiLeeTech/URL-FI/CONTRIBUTING.md

 ## How to run Linter

-This command-lint tool use 'Linter' to avoid code patterns lead to bugs.
+This command-line tool use 'Linter' to avoid code patterns lead to bugs.
 The detailed document about the Linter is the following: [Linter](https://eslint.org/)

 1. Open the terminal
 2. Enter `npm run eslint`